- San Vicente is a village located 10 miles from the municipal seat of Tecpán, with a population of 75 families.

 - Community Mobilization and Empowerment: In Progress (Began July 2017 with completion expected June 2019).

 - Water, Sanitation & Hygiene: In Progress.
-Installation of sanitary latrines, gray water filters, and efficient cook stoves began in January 2018, with completion expected in April 2018.
-We expect construction of the potable water system to take place from August to November 2018.
+Installation of sanitary latrines, gray water filters, and efficient cook stoves began in January 2018 and was completed in April 2018.
+Construction of the potable water system is in progress, and we expect it to be finished in November 2018.

 - Nutrition: In Progress (Began July 2017 with completion expected June 2019)